-Design of Experiments (DoE) is a statistical method conceived with the caveats of OFAT in mind .
+Design of Experiments (DOE) is a statistical method conceived with the caveats of OFAT in mind .
 It allows scientists to investigate multiple different factors at different levels at the same time, while also taking their interactions into consideration.
 This approach greatly broadens the experimental or assay design space and provides insights that cannot be achieved otherwise.

-The Problem with Performing DoEs Manually and The Pressing Need for Flexible Lab Automation
+The Problem with Performing DOEs Manually and The Pressing Need for Flexible Lab Automation

-The number of DoE runs increases exponentially with every factor that is varied, making manual execution difficult or virtually impossible beyond 2-factor experiments.
+The number of DOE runs increases exponentially with every factor that is varied, making manual execution difficult or virtually impossible beyond 2-factor experiments.

 We may choose to vary only the DNA quantity across different levels to see its effect on transfection efficiency.
 Then, the effect of enzyme concentration as well as the interaction between the enzyme and DNA concentrations (an extremely important one) are neglected, and important information is lost.
 To avoid this, we may consider varying enzyme concentration in parallel with the DNA concentration.
-However, that still may not be enough – the buffer composition also needs to be taken into account and optimised for the new enzyme quantities used.
+However, that still may not be enough – the buffer composition also needs to be taken into account and optimized for the new enzyme quantities used.

-Therefore, if we take into account all the interactions between different factors that affect the final outcome of the experiment, the number of different combinations to be considered rises exponentially and DoEs can quickly become overwhelming.
+Therefore, if we take into account all the interactions between different factors that affect the final outcome of the experiment, the number of different combinations to be considered rises exponentially and DOEs can quickly become overwhelming.
 But the insight gained is well worth the effort.

-To overcome the challenge of this overwhelming complexity, in DoE-driven experimental design, most execution steps are carried out using lab automation, namely liquid handling devices.
+To overcome the challenge of this overwhelming complexity, in DOE-driven experimental design, most execution steps are carried out using lab automation, namely liquid handling devices.

-However, while allowing scientists to scale up the testing of different factor levels in DoE assays, lab automation also comes with its own limitations.
-It often relies on device-specific vendor software, where programming complex sets of liquid handling instructions, such as those involved in DoE designs, requires a lot of programming knowledge and poses a high barrier to entry for biologists.
+However, while allowing scientists to scale up the testing of different factor levels in DOE assays, lab automation also comes with its own limitations.
+It often relies on device-specific vendor software, where programming complex sets of liquid handling instructions, such as those involved in DOE designs, requires a lot of programming knowledge and poses a high barrier to entry for biologists.

-Learn about the sophisticated space-filling DoE we did in collaboration with SPT Labtech, where we performed a 3,456-run DoE in under 8 hours
+- Learn about the sophisticated space-filling DOE we did in collaboration with SPT Labtech, where we performed a 3,456-run DOE in under 8 hours

-Antha-Powered Multifactorial Buffer Optimisation for Construct Assembly Assays
+Synthace-Powered Multifactorial Buffer Optimisation for Construct Assembly Assays

 Construct assembly assays are used for inserting desired DNA sequences into a vector, usually a bacterial plasmid, to form genetic constructs encoding specific proteins for further bioprocess.
 The more DNA parts are to be inserted, the more time-consuming and error-prone this process is.
-Therefore, it is important to optimise the assay prior to large-scale execution to ensure the most suitable conditions and maximise the chances of experimental success.
+Therefore, it is important to optimize the assay prior to large-scale execution to ensure the most suitable conditions and maximize the chances of experimental success.